hneth/unikn/README.md

     available or practical (e.g., when specifically creating images, or adding annotations to graphs).

--   Like all templates, our offers are subject to constraints and limitations.
+-   Our templates — just like all others — are subject to constraints and limitations.
 As a standard installation of R lacks the “Theinhardt” fonts, we can only mimic the official design specifications (in Arial, sans serif).
 Nevertheless, the **unikn** package helps preventing common mistakes by novices (e.g., boxes or lines extending beyond text, or step-functions in multi-line titles) and can be customized and improved by expert users.

 Overall, the **unikn** functions can be useful for solving color-related tasks and plotting graphical elements (e.g., boxes, logos, etc.).